Do You Need a Franchise Accountant? Benefits & Cost Considerations

 P: Okay, That’s a $1,000 of value right there, because if they do an S corp versus a different structure, it could be huge savings or avoid issues down the line.

 M: A hundred percent.
 My focus has always been, Patrick, with this process was just provide that free consultation, that upfront value for free.
 Provide massive value to your client, the dollar equivalent is a lot.
 Deep dive into these topics, and then increase the chance that they will want to do business with me once they actually are in business, and so that’s been the case.
 Still doing the same thing, still have a great relationship with the FBA.
 I’ve cultivated a relationship with franchise consultants across the country, I’ve done a lot of independent networking on LinkedIn with franchise consultants all over.
+Then, I have a nationwide network of franchise consultants, franchise brokers that I am a normal part of their process with their candidates.

 P: Yeah, it’s huge.